 - And these turn out to be the tri-tone of B-flat (E), or the tri-tone of F (B)

 - And B-flat and F just happen to be the two “magic” frequencies we discovered as having a harmonic, non-“beating” relationship to apparent sub-sonic, universal frequencies – as documented on the home-page

 We are told that during the Medieval period, monks went to great lengths not to sing or play tri-tone intervals because to do so was a punishable offence.
-The music of the day had great volumes of books dedicated on how to write to music that would avoid tri-tones – specifically.
-And yet, here are a bunch of medieval monks doing everything possible to sing almost ENTIRELY in tri-tones, without ever actually singing a tri-tone – because the tones themselves are generated as the difference between the notes they are actually singing.
-Clever, clever stuff.
+The music of the day had great volumes of books on how to write to music that would avoid tri-tones specifically.
+And yet, here are a group of medieval monks doing everything possible to sing almost ENTIRELY in tri-tones, without ever actually singing a tri-tone – because the tones themselves are generated as the difference between the notes they are actually singing.
+Clever stuff.

 When two sets of evidence triangulate to confirm each other, that’s a pretty exciting and significant thing.
 In this case, my own casual discovery of B-flat and F as fundamental frequencies has a direct relationship to a body of knowledge that has been passed down secretly through the ages in the form of the Solfeggio; still thought by many to be a musical scale – but instead, apparently, a system of “difference notes” used to conceal and encode not just the frequencies that should be foundational to music, but also the tri-tones to these frequencies – which presumably have some kind of power if the monks saw fit to conceal them, and the Church saw fit to persecute anyone found to use them.